kyletcarlson/README-Styleguide/README.md

 6. Go have a drink & feel good for helping!

 Make sure to change the pull request link to your repo instead of the generic link at the bottom of the Markdown code.

+## Acknowledgements ##
+Now we're an open source _community_, so let's be nice and thank anyone who helped us out, using a bulleted list of people who helped out a lot (in no particular order):

+- John Skeet
+- David Heinemeier Hansson
+- Yukihiro Matzumoto
+- Linus Torvalds
+- Alan Kays

+Bulleted lists are done like so: ```- StackOverflow user2062950```.
+Notice the space after the ```-```.